 - Location: (enter the location of the printer here)

 - Enter the Installable Options based on the printer you choose.
-All printers in SNS have an Optional, 500-Sheet Input Tray, and a Duplex Unit.
+All printers in SNS have a duplex unit.

 - Click Continue, the printer will be ready.